clitetailor/react-epic/docs/LiftBehindTheScene.md

                    state3 <-
 ```

-Haskell states run inside a closure (a state loop), `runState` project values and actions into state.
-It trigger the state change, toggle between states.
+Haskell states run inside a closure (a state loop), `runState` project values and actions into state loop.
+It triggers the state change, toggle between states.
 And finally, with some kind of magic, `getState` project the state value out of the loop.

 So if i'm not wrong, the lift function work the same way with `runState` (Please correct me if i'm wrong).
 So if you don't might, i might translate the following piece of code: